Showing posts with label Quarry Books. Show all posts

 Let's use another analogy.
 If you aren't Spaniard and cook a Spanish paella, are you appropriating the dish?
 No!, unless you do something that is not Spanish and sell it as such, or make a paella and then tell the world that this is a new dish that you've created.
 The same goes for painting.

-> Some of the recommended artists' insta have totally uninspired art to me.
+> Some of the recommended artists' insta have uninspired art to me.

 KINDLE EDITION TYPOS AND FAILED LINKS